Utah Motorsports Campus

-Burt Brothers Motorpark is a race track facility located in Grantsville near Tooele, Utah, United States.
-It operated under the name of Miller Motorsports Park from April 2006 until October 2015 and the name of Utah Motorsports Campus between November 2015 and March 2025.
+The Utah Motorsports Campus, officially known as West Desert Motorsports Park, is a race track facility located in Grantsville near Tooele, Utah, United States.
+It operated under the name of Burt Brothers Motorpark from between March 2025 and January 2026.
+It has also previously operated under the name Miller Motorsports Park from April 2006 until October 2015 and the name of Utah Motorsports Campus between November 2015 and March 2025.
 The course has hosted auto, motorcycle, bicycle and kart racing, along with corporate events.

-Along with the famed, 20.832 km long Nürburgring Nordschleife in Germany, the 7.770 km The Bend Motorsport Park in Australia and the 7.004 km Circuit de Spa-Francorchamps in Belgium, the Burt Brothers Motorpark is one of only four permanent motor racing circuits in the world with an official minimum length of at least 7.000 km.
+Along with the famed, 20.832 km long Nürburgring Nordschleife in Germany, the 7.770 km The Bend Motorsport Park in Australia and the 7.004 km Circuit de Spa-Francorchamps in Belgium, Utah Motorsports Campus is one of only four permanent motor racing circuits in the world with an official minimum length of at least 7.000 km.